scicloj/wolframite/README.md

 # Wolframite

-An interface between Clojure and the Wolfram Language and Mathematica / [Wolfram Engine](https://www.wolfram.com/engine/).
+An interface between Clojure and the Wolfram Language (Supports Mathematica and [Wolfram Engine](https://www.wolfram.com/engine/) ).

 ## Status